 FAQ

-How do contingent orders work in Forex?
+How do contingent orders work in forex trading?

 What is the difference between a contingent order and a market order?